NativeScript/docs-v7/ui/styling.md

 <Label testAttr="some value" />
 ```

-## Supported CSS Properties
+## Supported CSS properties

-This is the list of the properties that can be set in CSS or through the style property of each View:
+This list of properties can be set in CSS or through the style property of each view:

 | CSS Property    | JavaScript Property | Description |
 |:----------------|:-------------------|:----------------|